pwujczyk/ProductivityTools.PublishModuleTo/README.md

 Publish-Module -NuGetApiKey $nuGetApiKey -Name $fullPath
 ```

-If we are pushing to different repository than default, we also can provide **PSRepository** parameter.
+If we are pushing to different repository than default, we also can provide **PSRepostiory** parameter

 ```powershell
 Publish-Module -PSRepository $psRepository -NuGetApiKey $nuGetApiKey -Name $fullPath
 ```
 As I am publishing a lot I automated this repeatable task.
 Described module allows to be invoked in the directory of the module without pointing out exact psd1 file.
 Cmdlet will find it and process.

 If a target module is binary one it will rebuild application and publish the newest version.